 The biggest difference is in the design.
 Unlike the traditional Murphy bed, Lori’s Murphy Bed has no mechanical aids for lifting and lowering the platform.
 Why?
 Because these metal spring mechanisms are cumbersome, expensive and aren’t needed for the bed to lift with ease.
-Alternatively, Lori’s Murphy Bed platform rolls up and down along rounded wooden rockers on the floor.
+Instead of using the force of springs or pistons, the Lori Wall Bed can be lifted and lowered by hand using your and your lifting partner's strength.
 It is a clever, yet simple system.

 Easy To Install

 You don’t need to be a contractor or even a home improvement guru to successfully install Lori’s Murphy Bed.
 Without the complicated spring mechanism, it is actually quite easy to install thanks to the simple step-by-step plans provided by the company.
 One person can install the bed in less than four hours, with a partner it could take less than two hours — that is less time than it takes to clean out and reorganize most closets!

 Getting rid of the old-school metal springs not only simplified the design, but it also saves money.
 The creator of the Lori’s Murphy Bed discovered it would save money going without the unneeded lifting mechanism.
 Instead, Lori’s Murphy Bed can be easily lifted and lowered by hand.
 They passed that cost savings on to the customer.
 In fact, the company was built on the belief that Murphy beds should not cost a fortune.
 Models start at less than $800 compared to traditional Murphy or wall beds that can cost several thousand dollars.